-3333 User Support and Help Desk Concepts.
+- 3333 User Support and Help Desk Concepts.
 Concepts and principles of user support and help desk roles in the corporation.
 Both techniques of user support and troubleshooting and management of help desk centers will be covered.
-D

-- 3341 Database Management Systems.
+D - 3341 Database Management Systems.
 Students will develop advanced skills in the design and use of a DBMS.
 Database components of data models, relational databases and query processing will be emphasized.
 PRE: IST 1350.
 Fee: \$50 F - 3351 Web Design.
-Study of the formal process of organizing and designing effective Web sites.
-The course will cover HTML XHTML, JavaScript, CSS, and introduction to Dreamweaver, color theory and design.
-The course includes the production of individual web projects and client based web sites.
+Study of markup language and the processes of organizing and designing web sites.
+Includes HTML5, CSS, JavaScript, color theory and page layout design, and development of individual and client based web sites.
 Fee \$50.
-B - 4330 Internship.
+F - 4330 Internship.
 Work in an area of business utilizing skills developed in the program.
 PRE: Senior standing and approval of the instructor.
 B - 4333 Server Administration.
 Network system administration for local area networks.
 Principles and procedures include areas of resource and user administration, remote administration tools and procedures, multi-protocol clients and network/server security.
 PRE: IST 3332 D - 4340 Network Security.
 Study of computer system security, computer network security, access control, security assessments and audits, cryptography, and organizational security.
 PRE: IST 3332.
 D. - 4345 Disaster Recovery and Business Continuity.
 Study of information security and incident response and the creation of an effective disaster recovery/business continuity program which organizations can implement in case of computer network intrusions or other crises that cause a loss of physical plan, technology or human capital.
 PRE: IST 1301.
 D - 4360 Senior Project.
 Use and further development of skills and concepts learned in courses taken during the first three years.
 Students will develop and complete a project for an individual or a community organization or business.
 PRE: senior status in IST or ISM and approval of the instructor.
 B - 4380 Systems Analysis and Design.
 Studying all elements of the development and maintenance of an information system, from the first discussions with a user or group of users, to the final full implementation of the IS.
 PRE: senior status in IST or ISM.
 S